InCuca/vue-cli-plugin-loopback-client/README.md

 A Vue client template ready to work with any Loopback backend.
 Featuring Babel, Webpack and Jest for unit tests.

-If you are looking for the client and server template, [checkout vue-loopback template](https://github.com/InCuca/vue-loopback).
+If you are looking for the client and server template, check the [vue-loopback template](https://github.com/InCuca/vue-loopback).

 ## Features